Bart Oates

-Bart Steven Oates (born December 16, 1958) is a former American football player in the National Football League (NFL) for the New York Giants and San Francisco 49ers.
-He played center for the Giants from 1985 to 1993 and with the 49ers from 1994 to 1995.
+Bart Steven Oates (born December 16, 1958) is an American former professional football player who was a center in the National Football League (NFL) for the New York Giants and San Francisco 49ers.
+He played for the Giants from 1985 to 1993 and with the 49ers from 1994 to 1995.
 He was a member of the Giants teams that won Super Bowls XXI and XXV and the 49ers team that won Super Bowl XXIX.

 College career

 A graduate of Albany High School in Georgia, Oates played college football at Brigham Young University (BYU), originally entering in 1977 before serving an 2-year mission for the Church of Jesus Christ of Latter-day Saints in Las Vegas, Nevada then later joining the Cougars football team.
-Oates earned a BS in Accounting from the Marriott School of Business there in 1985, and he was inducted into the BYU athletic Hall of Fame in 1992.
+Oates earned a BS in accounting from the Marriott School of Business there in 1985, and he was inducted into the BYU athletic Hall of Fame in 1992.

 Professional career

 The Giants signed Oates in 1985 at the relatively advanced age of 26.
 This was because he had initially played three seasons with the Philadelphia/Baltimore Stars in the USFL where he won two USFL championships.
 Oates has stated that he feels the 1985 Philadelphia Stars of the USFL could have beaten the 1985 Philadelphia Eagles.
 Oates won three Super Bowls, two with the Giants in 1987 and 1991, and one with the 49ers in 1995.
 Oates was selected to five Pro Bowls during his career and to the UPI All-NFC team three times.
 He was extremely durable, starting 125 consecutive games during his Giants career.